imaniraei/SCOPE/README.md

 ## Status

-🚧 Code release coming soon.
+🚧 ## Code Availability

+The official implementation of SCOPE will be released in this repository after the peer-review process.

 ---